Joe Mixon Player Prop Bets for NFL Week 12 | Cincinnati vs. Pittsburgh 11/28/2021

 Season Stats

-- The Bengals, who rank 11th in the NFL in points scored, have attempted a pass 54.8% of the time while opting for the ground attack 45.2% of the time.
+- The Bengals, who rank 11th in the NFL in points scored, have attempted a pass 54.8% of the time while running the football 45.2% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Mixon's matchup with the Steelers.